meimeimei1223/SoftBodyLiver/README.md

 # SoftBodyLiver

-A real-time simulation of soft liver tissue using Extended Position Based Dynamics (XPBD) to recreate the physical behavior of liver tissue.
+A real-time simulation of soft liver tissue using Extended Position Based Dynamics (XPBD) with Neo-Hookean material model to recreate the physical behavior of liver tissue.

 ## 🎥 Demo Video

 [![Watch the demo on YouTube](https://img.youtube.com/vi/UJDAcehueAY/hqdefault.jpg)](https://youtu.be/UJDAcehueAY "Watch the SoftBodyLiver simulation in action")

 ## Overview